Symbols encrypted in Venus by Botticelli

 In the work of Chinese contemporary artist working in the style of Guohua, Feng Yingjie roosters take honorable place.
 The image of the Rooster includes a number of different symbolic meanings reflected in the Chinese literature and philosophy.

-Iris symbolism and painting.
-Iris got its name from the ancient Greek physician Hippocrates, and was named in honor of the Greek goddess Iris, the patron saint of the rainbow, which descended from Olympus to the people in the seven-colored robe.
-Iris was known to the people for a very long time.
-The unusual structure of the flower makes it very attractive for artists.
+Iris got its name from the ancient Greek physician Hippocrates, named in honor of the Greek goddess Iris, the patron saint of the rainbow, which descended from Olympus to the people in the seven-colored robe.
+Known to the people for a very long time, the unusual structure of the flower makes it very attractive for artists.
 Iris inspired artists since the most ancient times: on the island of Crete the mural, located on the wall of the palace of Knossos, shows a priest, surrounded by blooming irises.
 The 4,000 year-old fresco of iris was found on Crete among the paintings of Knossos palace, built at the end of the III millennium BC.
 Iris adorned the arms of the city of Florence.
 The Romans named the town, surrounded by plantations of white iris, Florence, meaning “blossoming.”

 Pierrot and Harlequin eternal conflict